- Area Agency on Aging (AAACAP)

 Newly Medicare eligible seniors

-For those who will be newly Medicare eligible due to turning 65, they should do their research early especially if you are still employed at that 65.
+Those turning 65 and who will be newly Medicare eligible should do their research early especially if they are still employed at 65.

 More Medicare Open Enrollment information